Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Rational P -laminations, their gluing and the mutation equivariance

 where we use the local labeling as in \cref{subsec:reconstruction} for each edge $E$.

 \begin{prop} We have the commutative diagram

 In particular, the orientation-reversing action of the Dynkin involution coincides with the cluster action. \end{prop}

-\begin{proof} Since $\ast_\tri$ is a composite of cluster transformations, it commutes with amalgamations \cite[Lemma 2.2]{FG06a}.
+\begin{proof} Mutations commute with amalgamations \cite[Lemma 2.2]{FG06a}.
+Moreover, the permutation term $\sigma_{e(\tri)}$ also commutes with the amalgamation of edge vertices corresponding to the gluing.
+Hence $\ast_\tri$ commutes with the gluing map.
 It is also clear from the definitions that the Dynkin involution \eqref{eq:Dynkin_pinning} commutes with gluing maps.
 Therefore it suffices to prove the statement for triangles.
-Then it can be verified from \cref{fig:triangle_coordinates_comparison} by inspection. \end{proof}